 Located in the southern part of Okayama prefecture, Kurashiki is known for its beautiful historical townscape.
 Kurashiki Bikan Historical Quarter refers to a specific district full of traditional buildings such as old residences and storehouses back in the Edo period.
-This area was once flourished as a center of distribution and trade of dairy commodities such as rice and cottons.
+This area once flourished as a center of distribution and trade of dairy commodities such as rice and cotton.
 It is officially designated as Preservation Districts for Groups of Traditional Buildings.
 Visiting there allows you to spend a peaceful time and learn about the historical aspects of Japan.

 5. Shodo Island / Seto Inland Sea

 Shodo Island is a beautiful island located in the Seto Inland Sea.
 It boasts a large output of olives, which accounts for over 90% of the whole production in Japan.
 Because of the mild climate and the pleasant environment, it is visited by a number of tourists all year round!